Register

 Document all disclosure practices

 Keep records of original photos, staged versions, and where disclosures were placed.
-If SRA investigates a complaint, documentation demonstrates you took reasonable steps to ensure transparency.
+If SREC investigates a complaint, documentation demonstrates you took reasonable steps to ensure transparency.

 📝